dywang0323/m5C-m6A-identified-by-nanopore/README.md

 # GO annotation
 Extract the reads that have been aligned to the reference

-$samtools view -F 0x4 file.sam > /aligned_reads.sam
+$ samtools view -F 0x4 file.sam > /aligned_reads.sam